Emma Reynolds: Parliamentary career

 Reynolds was selected as the Labour candidate for the 2010 general election for Wolverhampton North East in September 2008.
 Despite a 9% swing to the Conservatives and a reduction in majority of more than 6,000, she held the seat for Labour.

-Reynolds has spoken on many issues in the House of Commons including questions on Building Schools for the Future, free school meals, human trafficking, cuts to police numbers and Mental Health Services.
-In the summer of 2010 Reynolds was also elected to the Foreign Affairs Select Committee of the House of Commons.
+Reynolds spoke in the House of Commons on Building Schools for the Future, free school meals, human trafficking, cuts to police numbers and Mental Health Services.
+Shortly after her election in 2010 Reynolds was also elected to the Foreign Affairs Select Committee of the House of Commons.

-In October 2010, Reynolds was promoted by Labour's new leader, Ed Miliband, to the opposition frontbench, as a shadow junior Foreign Office Minister under the then Shadow Foreign Secretary, Yvette Cooper.
+In October 2010, Reynolds was promoted by Labour's new leader, Ed Miliband, to the opposition frontbench as a shadow junior Foreign Office Minister under the then Shadow Foreign Secretary, Yvette Cooper.
 After the resignation of the Shadow Chancellor Alan Johnson and resulting mini-reshuffle of posts, Reynolds continued working in her post under the new Shadow Foreign Secretary, Douglas Alexander.
 In October 2011, Emma Reynolds was promoted by Labour leader, Ed Miliband, to the position of Shadow Europe Minister.
 In October 2013, Reynolds was promoted by Ed Miliband to the position of Shadow Housing Minister, replacing Jack Dromey.
 In May 2015, after the 2015 general election, Reynolds was promoted to the position of Shadow Communities and Local Government Secretary by acting leader of the Labour Party Harriet Harman, following the resignation of Ed Miliband.

 Reynolds is former Treasurer of the All-Party Parliamentary China Group and Vice Chair for the All-Party Parliamentary Group for British Sikhs, as well as Secretary of the All-Party Parliamentary Group on Human Trafficking.

 Reynolds resigned as Shadow Secretary of State for Communities and Local Government following the election of Jeremy Corbyn as leader of the Labour Party.
 She later supported Owen Smith in the 2016 Labour Party leadership election.

 She was defeated in the 2019 election by the Conservatives' Jane Stevenson.

 Views on the European Union

-In an online article for the New Labour pressure group Progress in 2011, Reynolds asserted that "Britain's membership of the European Union is in our national interest".
+In an online article for the New Labour pressure group Progress in 2011, Reynolds said that "Britain's membership of the European Union is in our national interest".

 In an October 2012 interview with the Total Politics website, Reynolds called for the eurozone countries to integrate more closely.
 She also said she had differing opinions with Jon Cruddas, Labour's policy review chief, on whether having a referendum on the EU was a priority.
 In the run-up to the 2016 EU referendum, Reynolds campaigned for Britain Stronger in Europe.

 Post-parliamentary career

 Following her departure from parliament in 2019, Reynolds was appointed as Managing Director of Public Affairs, Policy & Research at TheCityUK, a special interest group lobbying the UK Government on behalf of the financial sector.
+While working for TheCityUK, Reynolds lobbied the UK government to avoid placing China in the strictest category of rules for the registering foreign influence, but denied representing Chinese businesses or the Chinese government.